 I was exposed to Martial Arts as a kid by my father.
-Boxing was the art that my dad did in the Navy during World War 11.
+He was a boxer in the Navy during the Second World War.
 He continued to train as his daily exercise routine.
-In the early 1950’s, we lived in Louisville, blocks from the great Muhammad Ali, (then Cassius Clay).
+In the early 1950s, we lived in Louisville, blocks from the great Muhammad Ali, (then Cassius Clay).
 I loved boxing, and when I was in elementary school, I remember watching a local boxing program called “Tomorrows Champions.”
 I also remember watching a great national show called “The Friday Night Fights.”

 In the early 1960’s we moved to Indiana.
 In the summer of 1963, I picked up on boxing myself as something to do and liked the confidence it gave me as I was going to high school.
 In 1968, my friend Donnie Grimes joined the first Karate club in this area and encouraged me to check it out.
 I was excited about what I saw, I joined right away and hardly missed a class.
 Bob Lomax was one of the owners of the club and was my instructor.
 Bob was a great teacher and a great man.
 He is very much responsible for my success today.
 I was there so much Bob asked me to be an assistant instructor in 1969.
 In the next couple of years, they had 3 locations, and Bob asked me to teach them too.